What better way to celebrate the end of the year than with these fun New Year’s Eve cocktails?!

 This might not have the most inviting name, but it sure is worth making.

 The dumpster fire cocktail is made to celebrate the end of a dumpster fire of a year, and one that won’t be missed.

-It’s strong, easy to whip up, and will make you forget all about any drama or disappointment in your life, if only for one night.
+It packs a punch so it’ll help make you forget all about any drama or disappointment in your life, if only for one night.
+Party!

-Mimosas are a mixture of orange juice and sparkling wine or Champagne.
-The bellini, on the other hand, uses peach, making it slightly sweeter.
+Mimosas are a combination of orange juice and sparkling wine or Champagne.
+The bellini, on the other hand, uses peach, making this champagne cocktail slightly sweeter.